 Carson City, NV 89711

-If the bank or other lienholder does not have the title, the lienholder may complete and notarize a Lien Release form and mail this to you.
+If the lienholder does not have the title and it is not an ELT document, the lienholder may complete and notarize a Lien Release form and mail this to you.
 You will have to complete an Application for Duplicate Title and submit both to DMV as outlined above.

 When you purchase a car you have been leasing, a Nevada dealer (the lessor) and any lienholder will collect the sales tax and the title fee from you that is due on the sale.

 The dealer will submit the title and a Dealers Report of Sale (DRS) to the DMV.
 The new lienholder, if any, will receive the new title or it will be mailed to the registered owner.

 Out of state dealers should give you the title, a Bill of Sale or another appropriate document.
 Please bring all documentation to a DMV Full Service Office.
-A $21 title fee will also apply.
+A $20 title fee will apply.

 Bring the DRS to a DMV office to have a new registration issued.
 You may also use the mail.
+We suggest you use registered or certified mail.
 Please include an explanation letter with your full name, current address, daytime telephone number and Nevada license plate number.
-Mail this, the DRS and a check or money order payable to DMV or a Payment Authorization for $6.00 to:
+Mail this, the DRS and a check or money order payable to DMV or a Payment Authorization for 5.00 to:

 Department of Motor Vehicles